 Having children with a disability means that you have to take extra steps to plan and prepare for their future.
-When a parent cannot take care of their child any longer due to death or disability, it is vital to have a plan in place to ensure their child's needs will be met.
+When a parent cannot take care of their child any longer due to death or disability, it is vital to have a plan in place to ensure the child's needs are met.
 Here are five pointers to consider when planning for your disabled child's future.

 Set Up a Trust

 You should place any funds left for your child's care into a trust for safekeeping.
 Giving money to a disabled child presents various potential problems in the future.
 Leaving money to a disabled individual can jeopardize their public benefits and bring unwanted attention to their financial gain.
 Setting up a properly drafted trust is the best way to protect benefits and help ensure that the money truly goes toward your child's unique needs and well-being.

 Appointing a guardian and creating a will is extremely important for parents of special needs children.
 It's essential to consider who is willing to take care of your child after you are gone and naminate them as their guardian.
 Promptly deciding who to elect and outlining it in your will can help ensure that your child receives the appropriate care he or she needs.

 A child with special needs requires a specific type of care that perhaps only you are familiar with.
 It's wise to write down the care plan for your child and include anything the next caregiver should know about your child and your wishes for his or her future.
 Your attorney can hold the document in your files alongside your estate plan.

 Other family members that plan on leaving money to your child should be made aware of the trusts you have in place.
 Doing so removes any complications that could arise when they leave your child their assets.
 Once they know about the existing trust, they can direct anything they'd like to leave into the trust.